Arvhus/name_site/README.md

 ## Goal

-Learn more about Website Creation

-## **1.** Resume Template

-Exploring static websites and deploying to S3 and hosting with Route 53
+Learn more about Website Creation.
+Starting off by creating a static website that serves as Profile and also links to additional content generated.

 ### Tools used

+* AWS (S3, Route 88)
 * HTML
 * CSS
 * JavaScript